If you’ve been feeling a little more tired than usual and your mood has been off-kilter, a possible culprit could be your hormones.

 Progesterone

-Low Levels: For men, it shows up as bone loss, erectile dysfunction, fatigue, hair loss, or weight gain.
-For women, symptoms include abnormal uterine bleeding, irregular periods, miscarriage, pain during pregnancy, low sex drive, or weight gain.
+Low Levels: Low progesterone levels in men can occasionally contribute to symptoms like bone loss, erectile dysfunction, fatigue, hair loss, or weight gain.
+For women, low progesterone levels may result in symptoms such as abnormal uterine bleeding, irregular periods, increased risk of miscarriage, discomfort during pregnancy, low sex drive, or weight gain.
+It’s always advisable to speak with a healthcare provider for proper diagnosis and treatment.

 Testosterone

-High levels: Generally this presents itself as infertility.
-Both men and women also may experience acne, abnormal mood swings, or weight gain.
-Men are more likely to experience a higher sex drive, elevated blood pressure, and headaches.
-On the other hand, women may have a lower sex drive, excess hair growth, and irregular periods.
+High Levels: Elevated testosterone levels may be associated with symptoms like infertility.
+Both men and women could experience acne, mood swings, or weight gain.
+In men, higher testosterone levels may lead to increased sex drive, elevated blood pressure, and headaches.
+In women, elevated levels may cause a reduced sex drive, excess hair growth, or irregular periods.

 Which Parts of the Body are Affected by Hormonal Shifts?